Updated: Mar 29

 Nuclear Energy and Renewables

-The fact that renewables are an intermittent power source means they can't really output energy on demand, as other sources can.
+Unfortunately, these renewable energy sources can't output energy on demand, as other sources (like nuclear) can.
 By 2024, it’s expected that emerging technologies will allow for the storage of over 5.4 gigawatts in the U.S., which would be great— except we need about 25 times that to get even 80% of our electricity from renewables.

 The Price Tag